Black fingers claw at your neck. The zip of your windcheater is yanked away from your red raw chin.

-Pleas of "should I turn back?" are met with "no, it's OK, slowly slowly".
+Pleas of "should I turn back?" are met with "no, it's okay — slowly, slowly".

 You're not even halfway up Kala Pattar — a mountain rising above Everest Base Camp to 5545m — but you soldier on.

-You are in an adventurous group of six yet the remaining quintet has broken away and you're falling further behind with each gasping stop.
+You are in an adventurous group of six, yet the other quintet has broken away and you're falling further behind with each gasping stop.

 The rest of your World Expeditions travelling pack, another eight hikers, are still curled up in bed.
 They won't be woken for breakfast for two more hours.

 You scale one miniature crest to meet a fallen mate.
 He's coughing up phlegm.
 Fearing a chest infection will soon take hold, he curses Kala Pattar as he begins a premature descent.

 It's -25C and tips of fingers are numb despite your gloves.